 Where do you turn for Sunday breakfast?
 A stale box of cereal?
 Some mushy oatmeal?
 Whatever’s floating around the fridge from last week?
 Instead, how about setting aside a few minutes to prep a fantastic layered feast?!

-This recipe layers ham, egg, two cheeses, and some greens among other satisfying flavors.
+This recipe layers ham, egg, two kinds of cheese, and some greens among other satisfying flavors.
 Whether you are an early riser or brunching it up, my casserole will settle your appetite and invigorate your bones for the days to come.
 That sounds like a great start to the week to me!

-Take time to recharge and reconnect with your family this weekend over a big warm breakfast casserole, and the dividends may just surpass your expectations.
+Take time to recharge and reconnect with your family with my breakfast casseroles, and the dividends may just surpass your expectations.
 The only investment required is some quick handiwork and a few hours of setting in the fridge.
+How easy casserole recipes are to make, right?

 How To Make Breakfast Casserole: